Seeds Kids Worship

 Language Development and Vocabulary Explosion

 Between 18 months and 3 years, toddlers experience what child development experts call a “vocabulary explosion.”
 They typically learn 5-10 new words daily and begin combining words into simple sentences.
-Music accelerates this process because rhythm and melody create memorable patterns that stick in developing minds.

 Songs like Come To Me from Matthew 11:28-30 introduce gentle biblical vocabulary during quiet moments, while the repetitive nature of Scripture songs helps toddlers internalize both words and spiritual concepts simultaneously.